Hearts of Humanity (1936 film)

-Hearts of Humanity is a 1936 British drama film directed by John Baxter and starring Bransby Williams, Wilfred Walter and Cathleen Nesbitt.
-The film was made at Shepperton Studios.
-The film's art direction was by John Bryan.
+Hearts of Humanity (also known as Abide with Me, The Crypt and Gossip) is a 1936 British drama film directed by John Baxter and starring Bransby Williams, Wilfred Walter and Cathleen Nesbitt.
+It was written by Herbert Ayres, Gerald Elliott, Jack Francis and Geoffrey Orme.
 Like many of Baxter's films of the era, it is set amongst the underprivileged.

 Plot

 Following a whispering campaign against him, a Church of England vicar leaves his parish and goes to London.
 Struck by remorse, one of his accusers gets his son to try to find him and make amends.
 Although from a wealthy background, the young man spends time amongst the down-and-outs of the city, until he finds the heavily-disguised priest leading the poor in resistance against exploitation by a socially well-connected criminal gang.